Park House Cottage

 |Utilities||Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

 |Furniture||Double beds (1), Single beds (2), Cots (1), Dining seats for 4, Lounge seats for 5|

 |Outdoors||Balcony or terrace, Private garden, Shared garden, BBQ, Bicycles available|

-For weekly rentals, the changeover day is Friday.
+For weekly rentals, the changeover day is either Friday or Saturday.

 For a two week booking, there is a 10% discount off the standard rate.

 The cottage is available from 4:00 pm on the day of arrival.
 Please vacate by 10:30am on day of departure.

 Sorry, but we do not permit dogs and, because of the balcony, we cannot accept children under the age of ten – we are happy to welcome small babies and can supply travel cot, high chair and baby bath.
 Baby sitting by arrangement (charge applies)

 The Cotswolds is an area of Outstanding Natural Beauty with honey-coloured stone walls and buildings, rolling countryside, beech woods and beautiful villages – a landscape that once experienced will never be forgotten.